About Us

 The Early Years

 In the late 1960’s, the Gainesville Junior Service League commissioned a feasibility study to determine if the community would benefit from a multidisciplinary arts organization.
 The study uncovered both need and desire; hence, The Arts Council was established with the help of the Georgia Council for the Arts in 1970 and incorporated in 1972.
 A small volunteer Board governed and operated The Arts Council, primarily out of their homes; including the home of The Arts Council’s founder, Lessie Smithgall.
 The key focus of the organization was to maintain the community master calendar and diminish scheduling conflicts to promote arts programs.
 The Arts Council moved its office from homes to a desk in the Chamber of Commerce building in Gainesville.
 In 1979, a part-time staff member was hired, broadening the focus to provide programming and services to meet specific needs of the community, members, and affiliate arts organizations.
 Headquarters were in the Elachee Cottage (now the Chamber of Commerce parking lot) before moving to a home in the City of Gainesville’s Green Street Station.
 The Station was shared with the Georgia Mountains History Museum (now the Northeast Georgia History Center), Elachee Nature Science Center, and Georgia Mountain Crafts.
 By 1983, the board believed that a full-time, dedicated staff was needed to truly fulfill The Art’s Council’s mission.
-Gladys Wyant was hired as Executive Director and continues to lead the organization today.
+Gladys Wyant was hired as Executive Director.

 The Growth Years